Love candy bark, but think it’s too sweet? Try some Mocha Meringue Bark instead. It’s light and airy like a meringue but baked flat like a bark treat.

 What do you think?
 Do you know when something this naturally gluten-free or do you need a label to tell you that it is?
 I’m curious if I am way off base here…

 Meringues are naturally gluten-free because they are simply made from egg whites.
-This recipe has the addition of ground almonds like Macarons do.
+This recipe has the addition of ground almonds, similar to Macarons.
 The crunch of the bark with the espresso and chocolate flavors were light and tasty.

 Mr. Quart enjoyed some for dessert with his black coffee.